ngs-docs/2015-angus-paper/2015-angus-paper.md

 have started using the Software Carpentry “sticky” system to make sure that the majority of the room has successfully reached the same point in the tutorial.
-The tutorials remain available on the course Web site when the students leave, and generally remain functional due to our use of a static cloud computing environment.
+The tutorials remain available on the course Web site when the students leave (and open to anyone), and generally remain functional due to our use of a static cloud computing environment.

 We also keep a high TA:student ratio.
 Each year we recruit four TAs